tanaikech/taking-advantage-of-google-apps-script/README.md

 - [GoogleApiApp](https://github.com/tanaikech/GoogleApiApp) : This is a Google Apps Script library for supporting to use Google APIs with Google Apps Script.
 - [GeminiWithFiles](https://github.com/tanaikech/GeminiWithFiles) : A new Google Apps Script library called GeminiWithFiles simplifies using Gemini, a large language model, to process unstructured data like images and PDFs.
 GeminiWithFiles can upload files, generate content, and create descriptions from multiple images at once.
 This significantly reduces workload and expands possibilities for using Gemini.
 - [MoveFolder](https://github.com/tanaikech/MoveFolder) : This is a Google Apps Script library for moving a folder including files and folders on Google Drive.
+- [MimeTypeApp](https://github.com/tanaikech/MimeTypeApp) : This is a Google Apps Script library for converting files from various MIME types to a specified target MIME type.
+The library accepts both file IDs and blobs as input values.

 <br>